 Original Research Proposal – Physical

-Each student is required to submit an original research proposal (ORP) consisting of a one-page preproposal and a twelve-page full proposal.
-The scope of the proposal should be outside of the current plan of the Ph.D. dissertation.
+Each student is required to submit an original research proposal (ORP) consisting of a one-page preproposal and a seven-to-twelve-page full proposal.
+We encourage the student to set the scope of the proposal with minimal overlap with the current research activity of the Ph.D. dissertation.

-The one-page preproposal outlining the aim of the proposed research must be submitted to the division’s graduate studies representative by August 15th of the student’s fourth year for the topic pre-approval.
+Pre-proposal: The one-page preproposal outlining the aim of the proposed research must be submitted to the division’s graduate studies representative by August 15th of the student’s fourth year for the topic pre-approval.
 If a resubmission of the pre-proposal is required, it is due on November 15th.
 The preproposal should be single-spaced with font being Times New Roman at size 11.
+Using figure is discouraged in the one-page preproposal.

-The full proposal must then be submitted by March 1st of the following year.
-After the submission, the student should schedule a 20-minute presentation of the proposed research in the Physical Chemistry Seminar.
+Full proposal: The full proposal must then be submitted by March 1st of the following year.
 Proposals will be reviewed by a faculty panel (composed of at least two faculty members), and an evaluation will be provided by the panel before April 30th.
 A proposal deemed inadequate will be returned to the student for revision.
 Revised proposals must be resubmitted by June 30th and approved by a date set by the faculty panel.

-The full proposal should be approximately twelve-page long (excluding the references) and should be double-spaced with font being Times New Roman at size 11.
+The full proposal should be seven to twelve pages in length (excluding the references) and should be double-spaced with font being Times New Roman at size 11.
+Using figures is encouraged in the full proposal.
 The format of the full proposal’s body should follow:

 - Introduction/ Executive Summary (1-2 pages):